 1. Mix the Marinade: In a bowl, whisk together grated garlic, mustard, oregano, paprika, salt, black pepper, lemon juice, and extra virgin olive oil until smooth.

-2. Add the Chicken: Place the chicken thighs in the bowl and turn them to coat thoroughly in the marinade.
+2. Marinate the Chicken: Place the chicken thighs in the bowl and turn them to coat thoroughly in the marinade.
 Cover and refrigerate for at least 30 minutes.

-4. Garnish and Serve: Let the chicken rest for 5 minutes, then serve it hot with a sprinkle of chopped parsley and a few lemon wedges on the side.
+4. Rest and Serve: Let the chicken rest for 5 minutes, then serve it hot with a sprinkle of chopped parsley and a few lemon wedges on the side.

-Store Leftovers Properly: I keep any leftover chicken in an airtight container in the fridge for up to 3 days.
-It's great cold or gently reheated in a pan with a splash of water to keep it moist.
+I let the chicken cool completely, then store it in an airtight container in the refrigerator for up to 3 days; I reheat it gently in a skillet with a small splash of water so it stays tender.

 Recipe